Guilospanck/nes-emulator-rust/docs/journey/index.md

 Since I started programming I always wanted to know how an emulator works.
 > How can a computer let me play the same game that otherwise would require a console like Game Boy, NES, Playstation and so on?

-Whenever I would look into the realms of how to write an emulator, I'd always found it pretty difficulty to even start (and, to be totally honest, it does require many HSS - <i>Hours Sitting Studying</i>), so I'd never do it.
+Whenever I would look into the realms of how to write an emulator, I'd always find it pretty difficulty to even start (and, to be totally honest, it does require many HSS - <i>Hours Sitting Studying</i>), so I'd never do it.

 But some time ago, I decided to get into it and understand at least the principles of how it works and how I can write one.
 This is my journey.